Dr Amy Loughery

 Profile

-I was awarded a PhD from the University of York in 2023, which explored the relationship between ‘care’ and ‘control’ in a Scottish Drug Court.
+I was awarded a PhD from the University of York in 2023 which explored the relationship between ‘care’ and ‘control’ in a Scottish Drug Court, in which individuals convicted of drug-related offences are sentenced to complete a programme of judicially-supervised drug treatment in the community.
 During PhD study, I taught on undergraduate criminology, sociology, social policy and social work, and law modules, predominantly those with a criminal justice focus.
 Prior to this, I completed an MA in Criminology and Social Research at the University of York and was employed as a Research Assistant at York Law School.

 Research interests

 My scholarly interests lie at the nexus of social policy, criminology, and law.
-I am particularly interested in understanding criminal justice responses to drugs and drug misuse, as well as the policing and criminal justice management of vulnerable and precarious social groups.
-I am also interested in using innovative qualitative research methods, such as narrative and visual methods.
+I am particularly interested in understanding criminal justice responses to drugs and drug misuse, as well as the policing and criminal justice management of vulnerable and marginalised social groups more broadly, and the integration of this with multi-agency, welfare-oriented approaches.
+I am impact-focused researcher who is committed to producing research that has applications beyond academia, with the capacity to influence law, policy, and practice.
+I am also interested in using innovative qualitative research methods, such as narrative methods and graphic elicitation, to engage hard-to-reach participant groups in impact-focused research.

 Qualifications